 A regulation size soccer ball is a No. 5 ball.
 Youth leagues may use different size balls, such as a No. 3 ball or a No. 4 ball, depending on the age of the children.
-Refer to the Small Sided Soccer Rules for more information.

 LAW 3 - Number of Players